NHSDigital/dtos-cohort-manager/tests/playwright-tests/README.md

 ## Reusable Components

 ### File Processor

-Upload any parquet file to the system by specifying the filename:
+Upload any parquet file to the system by specifying the filename

 ```ts

 // Example usage
 async function processFileViaStorage(fileName: string);

 ```
 All test files should be placed under `playwright-tests/tests/e2e/testfiles`

 ### Validation Engine

-The validation engine accepts a JSON configuration to build dynamic, SQL-injection-protected queries:
+The validation engine accepts a JSON configuration to build dynamic, SQL-injection-protected queries

 ```ts

 // Example usage
       const checkInDatabase = {
         "validations": [{